nasif-co/Asterism/Code Descriptions/Server.md

 client.init();
 //End lifx Setup
 ```
 Here we include our LIFX package, we give the server the MAC addresses of the LIFX bulbs that we are using for the project and then we tell it to constantly search for lights.
-Whenever a new bulb is found on the network, the *'light-new'* event will happen, which in turn will execute the *registerLights* callback function, passing the light that was found as a parameter:
+Whenever a new bulb is found on the network, the *'light-new'* event will happen, which in turn will execute the *registerLights* callback function, passing the light that was found as an argument:

 ```js
 function registerLights(light){